 The intimacy and theatre of family life and everyday events are at the core of James Drinkwater’s art practice.
 Inspiration might be found in the coastal life he shares with his partner and children in his hometown of Newcastle, or in something as obscure as the architecture of his son’s vintage Japanese cameras - Drinkwater is drawn to the beauty right in front of him, the magic under his nose.

-Throughout his career, which began aged five with classes at the Ron Hartree Art School, Newcastle, Drinkwater explored both abstraction and figuration before developing his distinctive aesthetic.
-He shifts between painting, sculpture, assemblage, collage and drawing in the studio, but it is primarily painting where his ideas are most fully explored.
-His canvases are viscous, sensual, and physical, with the oil applied in thick swathes of colour by palette knife, rags and his bare hands.
-His contemplations on themes and concepts drive both the materiality and the composition.
+Throughout his career which began aged five with classes at the Ron Hartree Art School, Newcastle, Drinkwater explored both abstraction and figuration before developing his distinctive aesthetic.
+He shifts between painting, sculpture, assemblage, collage and drawing in the studio but it is primarily painting where his ideas are most fully explored.
+His canvases are viscous, sensual, and physical with the oil applied in thick swathes of colour by palette knife, rags and his bare hands.
+His contemplations on themes and concepts drive both materiality and composition.